NachoColl/dotnet-cf4dotnet/README.md

 [![Build Status](https://travis-ci.com/NachoColl/dotnet-cf4dotnet.svg?branch=master)](https://travis-ci.com/NachoColl/dotnet-cf4dotnet)

-Use **Cloudformation4dotNET** (cf4dotNet) to create the [AWS Cloudformation](https://aws.amazon.com/cloudformation/) templates you need to deploy your code on AWS.
+Use **Cloudformation4dotNET** (cf4dotNet) to create the [AWS Cloudformation](https://aws.amazon.com/cloudformation/) templates you need to push your code on AWS.

-The idea is to only have to work on the code side and let ```cf4dotnet``` build the required Cloudformation updates and AWS resources on your deployment pipeline.
+The idea is to only have to work on the code side and let ```cf4dotnet``` build the Cloudformation templates on your deploy pipeline.

 ## TL;DR